omesh-s/omesh-s/README.md

 I love exploring projects that combine creativity and problem-solving from developing AI-powered apps to designing user-friendly tools.
 Outside of coding, I’m deeply involved in UI/UX design, open-source contributions, and leadership in student organizations.

-I’m always looking to learn, collaborate, and push ideas into reality 🚀

 <div align="center">